DelusionalSimon/glm-infused-sweetnet/log.md

 - First sweetnet is up and running and working well. its accuracy matches the values found in the sweetnet paper
 - Prototype 0 is done, time to define prototype 1
 # Prototype 1 GLM-Infused Sweetnet
 - Set up Jupyter notebook structure
+- Got Embedding data imported
+- Through exploration of embeddings
+- Loaded glyconet library
+- They correspond one to one!